LeBreton Flats arena: History

-Alternatives

-In 2023 the Mayor of Ottawa Mark Sutcliffe indicated that other locations remained under consideration, and NHL commissioner Gary Bettman acknowledged that the decision process was ongoing even after the preliminary deal signing for LeBreton Flats.
+In 2023, the Mayor of Ottawa Mark Sutcliffe indicated that other locations remained under consideration, and NHL commissioner Gary Bettman acknowledged that the decision process was ongoing even after the preliminary deal signing for LeBreton Flats.
+In April 2024, Sutcliffe reinterred the idea of other possible locations for the area like an underused office properties that the federal government was looking to offload in downtown Ottawa.
+However, Senators president Cyril Leeder told the Ottawa Board of Trade that LeBreton Flats location was the only site the team was seriously considering.